Petar Relić (Serbian politician, 1939–2005): Financial scandal

 Shortly before the end of his life, Relić was implicated in a scandal involving the disappearance of more than five million dinars from the Sombor municipal budget between 1999 and 2001.
 He died in 2005 before the case went to trial.
 A district court verdict in December 2007 found that Relić and two other municipal officials had exceeded their authority to dispose of money from three municipal budget accounts and falsified the signatures of the president and vice-president of the executive board.

-The core of the scandal involved a series of dubious currency transactions; Relić said in his police interrogation that "the purchase of foreign currency for special purposes" had been done more-or-less openly in the Sombor municipal government.
-These events occurred at a time of political upheaval in Serbia; at the end of the trial, it was still not known for what purpose the money had been used.
+The core of the scandal involved a series of dubious currency transactions.
+Relić said in a police interrogation statement that "the purchase of foreign currency for special purposes" had taken place more-or-less openly within the Sombor municipal government during a period of political upheaval in Serbia.
+At the end of the trial, it was still not known for what purpose the money had been used.